By Anna Horner | News & Views

 Cardiac and pulmonary rehabilitation (CR/PR) professionals should make an effort to understand different cultures and recognize common misconceptions that could unintentionally impact the care they provide to patients.
 It is important that they strive to provide culturally competent care that respects the diversity of patient populations in terms of beliefs, language and communication styles in an effort to reduce health disparities.

-“The Arab world is full of rich and diverse communities and groups,” says Hayder Abduljabbar, language services supervisor at Mayo Clinic.
-“Differences exist not only among countries, but within countries as well.”
+For example, says Hayder Abduljabber, language services supervisor at Mayo Clinic, “The Arab world is full of rich and diverse communities and groups.
+Differences exist not only among countries, but within countries as well.”
 He explains that Arabic is the dominant language in the 22 Arab countries; and while Islam is the dominant religion, these countries are religiously and ethnically diverse.
 According to Abduljabbar, it is important to understand that being an Arab is a cultural trait, just like being an American.